-The University Writing Center furthers the GSW mission of cultivating intellectual and social growth for students by providing a place for practice in writing, communication skills, and collaboration.
-We believe that learning to write is a complex process that is effectively fostered by providing knowledgeable, attentive readers.
+The University Writing Center furthers the GSW mission of cultivating intellectual and social growth for students by providing a positive environment for practice in writing, communication, and problem solving as well as for the development of critical thinking skills.
+We believe that learning to write and writing itself are complex processes that can be improved and facilitated through interaction with knowledgeable, attentive readers.
 Consultants assist students in strategies for all facets of the writing process and in every discipline.
-Additionally, the Center serves as a resource for the larger GSW community in the teaching of writing.
+Additionally, the center serves as a resource for the larger GSW community in the teaching of writing.

-The Writing Center is located in the ACE 104.
+The Writing Center is located in ACE 104 and also offers online tutoring.

 Q: Why meet with a Writing Center Consultant?